 Last year, Sony was put under fire for planning to remove purchased digital content from users due to expiring licenses.
 This is not a new thing in and of itself but the plan to remove access completely was.
 For similar reasons, Steam has delisted games but importantly also left them available to download on accounts that had previously purchased them.
 What Sony intended would have taken a way all access to purchased content.
 I say “would” because the outrage led them to backtrack, much as Microsoft did with the Xbox One.
 And it absolutely wasn’t Sony’s apparent earlier respect for consumer rights that led them to do so.

 The long rumoured PlayStation 5 Pro was announced a short time ago as of posting and interestingly, it does not include a disc drive either; though it is more expensive than the other two available models.
 You can purchase one but it must be their branded model and requires an internet connection to be paired to the console which is very similar to what Microsoft had intended to do with game discs on the Xbox One.
 I have a Blu-ray reader and writer connected via USB to the computer I am using to write this and it requires no such thing for it to work.
-I simply plug it in and it works.
+I simply plug it in and it can read a wide variety of disc formats.
 This means it is an unnecessary extra requirement consciously included by Sony.

 So ultimately rather than attempting any strict digital rights shenanigans as Microsoft did, both companies are simply moving towards not including the option for physical media right out of the box.
 In Sony’s case, you can still have it but it requires much more messing around than was previously the case.
 I expect the next generation Xbox and PlayStation consoles will follow suit and offer no disc drives on the basic models at all.
 They may offer an external or optional solution for extra expense, but I wouldn’t be surprised if the next consoles are completely digital from the outset.
 I expect in the future, there may be no consoles at all and PlayStation and Xbox will be little more than digital services as Steam already is.